St. Joseph Montessori School

 Representatives of Nationwide Children’s Hospital will visit SJMS to educate parents of our Upper Elementary and Middle School students on how to help students suffering from stress, anxiety, or depression.
 Please register here to attend and for childcare.
 Childcare will be available for currently enrolled SJMS students.

-Journey & Discovery
+Journey & Discovery - REGISTRATION CLOSED

 When: October 10, 5:00-7:30 pm